Luligu/matterbridge/README.md

 The project is build on top of https://github.com/project-chip/matter.js.

-A special thank to Apollon77 for is incredible work.
+A special thank to Apollon77 for his incredible work.

 ## Installation